Menu

 Dr. Claudio Fantinuoli

-How Universities Are Getting It Wrong on Translation’s Existential Crisis
+How Universities Are Getting it Wrong as Translation Faces an Existential Crisis

-About four years ago, I started raising the alarm about declining enrolments in translation and interpreting programs.
+About five years ago, I started raising the flag about declining enrolments in translation and interpreting programs, predicting that this trend will continue and spread across regions.
 At the time, I earned little more than polite dismissal from institutional representatives.
-Today, it’s common knowledge: enrolments are dropping, everywhere, and the conversation has finally caught up to what many of us could already see coming.
+Today, it’s becoming common knowledge: enrolments are dropping, everywhere, and the conversation has finally caught up to what many of us could already see coming.

-I’ve written elsewhere about the reasons driving this decline [here], but they can be broadly summarised: the profession’s traditional allure — travel, cosmopolitanism, access to worlds closed off to others — has evaporated into the unremarkable normal of globalised life; increasingly powerful AI translation tools make it genuinely hard for young people to feel passion for a career path that seems to be shortening before their eyes; and working conditions in the field have deteriorated sharply, with opportunities shrinking and rates stagnating or falling.
+I’ve written elsewhere about the reasons driving this decline [see for example here], but they can be broadly summarised in this way: the profession’s traditional allure — travel, cosmopolitanism, access to worlds closed off to others — has evaporated into the unremarkable normal of globalised life; increasingly powerful AI translation tools make it genuinely hard for young people to feel passion for a career path that seems to be shortening before their eyes; and working conditions in the field have deteriorated sharply, with opportunities shrinking and rates stagnating or falling see for example [here].

-What I want to focus on here is not the causes, but the response.
-Specifically, what universities have done — or rather, what they have gotten wrong — in facing what is, for many institutions, an existential crisis.
+What I want to focus on here is not the causes, but the response of one particular actor in the language industry: universities offering full-fledged programs of two or more years.
+In particular, I want to focus on what these universities have done — or rather, what they have gotten wrong — in facing what is, for many of them, an existential crisis.

 I want to be upfront: what follows is my own observation.
 It is limited and biased by my own experience and the conversations I’ve had.
-But I have been around quite a lot, and I speak with enough people from academia to believe this is a reasonably realistic picture.
-I also recognise there are success stories out there.
-But here I want to concentrate on the pitfalls, because those are the ones we most urgently need to name.
+But I have been around quite a lot — I have the honour of giving talks at universities around the world, I listen carefully to their stories, concerns, and plans, and I have been asked to contribute inputs to the reform of many programs.
+This gives me enough contact with academia to believe this is a reasonably realistic picture.
+I also recognise there are success stories out there, at least temporary ones in what is surely a crisis that affects many different programs, independently of their subject.
+But here I want to concentrate on the pitfalls, because those are the ones that, in my opinion, we most urgently need to name — if nothing else, to stimulate some reflection among decision makers.

 Mistake 1: Doubling down on hyperspecialisation

-For decades, universities’ default answer to market pressure has been to specialise further.
-When generic translation programs struggled, institutions created tracks for subtitling, then technical translation, then public service interpreting, conference interpreting, medical translation, literary translation, and so on — each carving a narrower slice of an already contracting pie.
+For decades, the default answer of translation and interpreting programs to market change and pressure has been to specialise further.
+When generic philology or literature programs struggled, institutions first created dedicated tracks for translation and interpreting — let’s not forget that professional-oriented curricula at university level are, for many countries, quite new — and then, over the years, pushed toward ever narrower specialisations: subtitling, technical translation, public service interpreting, conference interpreting, medical translation, literary translation, and so on.
+Each step carved a narrower slice of what was, at that time, a growing pie.

-The logic is understandable but fundamentally wrong, and it’s wrong for a reason that should be obvious by now: we do not know what skills will be required in five years, let alone ten or twenty.
-Thirty years ago, you could project the profession’s trajectory with some confidence.
-Today, that confidence is simply not available to anyone who is being honest.
+But the era has changed, dramatically, and the logic has not kept up.
+The fundamental problem is one that many observers are pointing to: we do not know what skills, let alone what professions, will be required in five or ten years.
+Thirty years ago, instead, you could project the profession’s future with some confidence.
+Today, that confidence is simply not available to anyone being honest with themselves.

-Even institutions that recognise the hyperspecialisation trap — that try to broaden their curricula and think more flexibly about the future — tend to fall into a third error: the compulsion to make everything immediately market-ready.
+Even institutions that recognise the hyperspecialisation trap and try to broaden their curricula tend to fall into a second error: the compulsion to make everything immediately market-ready.
+This is often the mantra of policy makers, but also of students themselves, who want to leave with “the” practical skills to succeed in the market.

 Take computing as an example.
-If you want students to be genuinely capable of navigating AI-assisted translation, making informed decisions about tools, understanding what a system can and cannot do, or becoming the people who shape how these technologies are adopted in professional contexts — then what they need is not a tutorial on the software of the day.
-They need the fundamentals of computer science.
-Logic, data structures, how models are trained, what optimisation actually means.
+If you want students to be genuinely capable of navigating AI-assisted translation, making informed decisions about tools, understanding what a system can and cannot do, or eventually becoming the people who shape how these technologies are adopted in real-life contexts — then what they need is not a tutorial on the software of the day.
+They need the fundamentals of computer science: logic, data structures, how models are trained, what optimisation actually means.
 That is the kind of knowledge that compounds.
 That is the kind of knowledge that does not expire.

 What all three mistakes have in common

-The thread running through all three errors is a misunderstanding of what education is for.
-Universities under enrolment pressure are tempted to behave like training providers: to sell relevance, to promise employability, to demonstrate immediate returns on a student’s investment of time and money.
+I am convinced that the thread running through all three errors is a misunderstanding of what education is for.
+This is not exclusive to translation and interpreting curricula, but they are a textbook case of a spiral of wrong-headed thinking at university level.
+Universities under enrolment pressure are increasingly tempted to respond by behaving like training providers: selling relevance, promising employability, demonstrating immediate returns on a student’s investment of time and money.
 This is understandable.
-It is also, I would argue, a form of institutional surrender.
+It is also, I would argue, a form of institutional surrender — and, as I called it a few years ago, a Great Illusion perpetrated on their own students.

 The case for a university education in translation — or in anything — has never rested on its ability to produce a plug-and-play professional.
 It rests on its ability to develop people who can think, adapt, and lead.
 That requires depth.
 It requires foundations.
 It requires the courage to say to prospective students: we are not going to tell you exactly what job this prepares you for, because nobody can honestly say that — but we are going to make you genuinely capable of facing whatever comes.